 In 2012, Superstorm Sandy caused significant damage to LIPA's Service Area resulting in the declaration of a federal major disaster area and making LIPA eligible for FEMA grants.
 LIPA and FEMA signed a Letter of Undertaking (LOU) that provides for a Public Assistance (PA) grant authorized under Section 428 of the Stafford Act (428 Grant Agreement) for a total eligible reimbursement of \$1.29 billion (90% of \$1.43 billion contained in the LOU).
-LIPA also signed a Community Development Block Grant (CDBG) to compensate for the non-federal match of certain declared weather events including Superstorm Sandy, Hurricane Irene, and Snowstorm Nemo.
+LIPA also signed a Community Development Block Grant (CDBG) to compensate for the non-federal match of certain other declared weather events.

-LIPA received funding resulting from Superstorm Sandy costs totaling approximately \$1.11 billion under the FEMA 428 Grant Agreement, and \$90 million under CDBG.
+To date, LIPA has received funding resulting from Superstorm Sandy costs totaling approximately \$1.11 billion under the FEMA 428 Grant Agreement and \$90 million under CDBG.
 A portion of the FEMA 428 Grant Agreement included funding for future storm hardening and mitigation efforts.
 LIPA maintains a restricted segregated account for any unused portion of the grant proceeds.
-As of December 31, 2019 and 2018, this segregated grant account totaled approximately \$2 million and \$104 million, respectively.
+As of December 31, 2020 and 2019, this segregated grant account totaled approximately \$2 million.
 The remaining amounts owed to LIPA under the LOU are expected to be received after the projects are completed.